 In addition to any other rules adopted under this chapter, the director of job and family services shall adopt rules in accordance with Chapter 119. of the Revised Code governing financial and administrative requirements for publicly funded child care and establishing all of the following:

 (A) Procedures and criteria to be used in making determinations of eligibility for publicly funded child care that give priority to children of families with lower incomes and procedures and criteria for eligibility for publicly funded protective child care.
 The rules shall specify the maximum amount of income a family may have for initial and continued eligibility.
-The maximum amount shall not exceed two hundred per cent of the federal poverty line.
+The maximum amount shall not exceed three hundred per cent of the federal poverty line.
 The rules may specify exceptions to the eligibility requirements in the case of a family that previously received publicly funded child care and is seeking to have the child care reinstated after the family's eligibility was terminated.

 (C) A schedule of fees requiring all eligible caretaker parents to pay a fee for publicly funded child care according to income and family size, which shall be uniform for all types of publicly funded child care, except as authorized by rule, and, to the extent permitted by federal law, shall permit the use of state and federal funds to pay the customary deposits and other advance payments that a provider charges all children who receive child care from that provider.
-The schedule of fees may not provide for a caretaker parent to pay a fee that exceeds ten per cent of the parent's family income.

 (D) A formula for determining the amount of state and federal funds appropriated for publicly funded child care that may be allocated to a county department to use for administrative purposes;

 (E) Procedures to be followed by the department and county departments in recruiting individuals and groups to become providers of child care;